PureSwift/SwiftFoundation/README.md

 ## Goals

 - Provide a cross-platform *interface* that mimics Apple's Foundation framework.
-- Provide a base POSIX-based *implementation* for maximum portablility
+- Provide a POSIX-based *implementation* for maximum .portablility
-- *Rewrite* Foundation with Protocol-Oriented Programming principals
+- *Rewrite* Foundation with Protocol-Oriented Programming principals.
 - Long-term Pure Swift *replacement* for the Cocoa frameworks.

 ## Targeted Platforms